rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 As you can see, the TriggerTemplate, is very similar to the `PipelineRun` object created in the previous exercise.
 The only difference is that instead of hardcoding everything, there are a few parameters defined that specify information by a TriggerBinding at runtime.
 You can create multiple resources from the `TriggerTemplate`, but you only need to create one `PipelineRun` the `Pipeline`.

-Why is a `generateName` required here?
+QUESTION: Why is a `generateName` required here?

 Now we will create the objects:
 ```bash